 The American Osteopathic Board of Obstetrics and Gynecology administers primary certification exams, subspecialty certification exams, and Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain subspecialty board certification in Maternal Fetal Medicine.

-1. In order to take the Maternal Fetal Medicine Oral Exam, applicants must have attained primary certification from the AOBOG in Obstetrics and Gynecology and completed a fellowship in maternal fetal medicine.
+1. In order to take the Maternal Fetal Medicine Oral Exam, you must attain primary certification from the AOBOG in Obstetrics and Gynecology and complete a fellowship in maternal fetal medicine.

-2. The Maternal Fetal Medicine Oral Exam is offered twice per year in Rosemont, Illinois, generally every April and September/October.
-The application period opens in September for the spring exam and March for the fall exams.
+2. The Oral Exam is offered twice per year, generally in April and September/October.
+The application period opens in September for the spring exam and March for the fall exam.
 Applications are due in December for the spring exam and June for the fall exam.
 All required documentation must be uploaded or postmarked by the late application deadline.
 View all exam deadlines.

 Become Board Certified